railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 until you were sure you had received the goods.
 It would not stop anyone from selecting another method of invoice control, but they would start with the default definition.

-Changing the terminology
+Changing the Terminology
 ------------------------

-You can use Open ERP's language translation functionality to substitute its standard terminology with terminology that fits your company better.
+You can use OpenERP's language translation functionality to substitute its standard terminology with terminology that fits your company better.
 It is quite straightforward to adapt the software with different terms specific to your industry.
-Moreover, this can strengthen acceptance of your new Open ERP system, because everybody will be able to retain their usual vocabulary.
+Moreover, this can strengthen acceptance of your new OpenERP system, because everybody will be able to retain their usual vocabulary.

 You can do this one of two ways: